lah7/sims2-4k-ui-patch/README.md

 We don't have a pre-built binary for macOS, but you can run the Python script directly.
 See [Development](#development) for instructions.

 This patch program will work fine if you play the game under a Wine compatibility layer.
-However, if you purchased the [The Sims™ 2: Super Collection](https://apps.apple.com/us/app/the-sims-2-super-collection/id883782620?mt=12), we don't know whether files are exposed in a way that is compatible with this program.
+However, if you purchased the [The Sims™ 2: Super Collection], we don't know whether files are exposed in a way that is compatible with this program.
 Please let us know!

 [Releases]: https://github.com/lah7/sims2-4k-ui-patch/releases/latest

-## Compatibility

-This program is compatible with all copies of The Sims 2, expansions and stuff packs for PC.

-Any downloads or custom content that alters the user interface or modifies graphical interface elements via your The Sims 2 save folder are not patched by this program.
-Using such mods may result in mixed UI scaling.
-It is possible to hack the patcher to patch other files [<sup>[1]</sup>](https://github.com/lah7/sims2-4k-ui-patch/issues/46#issuecomment-2289635309) although your mileage may vary.

 ## Development